Saturday, December 6, 2025

 Share

 Champagne’s sustainability journey began with a comprehensive carbon footprint assessment, making it the first wine-growing region to undertake such a measure.
-The findings have catalyzed a commitment to reduce the region’s carbon footprint by 25 percent by 2025 and 75 percent by 2050.
+The findings have catalyzed a commitment to reduce the region’s carbon footprint by 25 percent this year and 75 percent by 2050.
 In alignment with these goals, approximately 20 percent of the region has already achieved eco-friendly certification, with the ambitious target of reaching 100 percent in the next decade.

-“Of course we are all worried about climate change,” Vitalie Taittinger, president of Taittinger, told Decanter in 2019.
+“Of course, we are all worried about climate change,” Vitalie Taittinger, president of Taittinger, told Decanter in 2019.
 “Global warming is changing the way we are working.
 We are not following the same calendar as before.”

 The need for sustainable practices in Champagne is further underscored by the palpable effects of climate change.
 Unusually dry weather and low rainfall have led to early harvests, a phenomenon becoming increasingly common due to rising global temperatures.
 This climatic shift, while temporarily beneficial in producing top-quality grapes, is not sustainable long-term, prompting the industry to adapt and innovate.